gabrielsoltz/metahub/README.md

 Duplication is when you use more than one scanner and get the same problem from more than one.

 Think of a Security Group with port 3389/TCP open to 0.0.0.0/0.
-Let's use Security Hub findings as example.
+Let's use Security Hub findings as an example.

 If you are using one of the default Security Standards like `AWS-Foundational-Security-Best-Practices,` you will get two findings for the same issue: